Follow these safety instructions when setting up and

 with this projector.

-unit.
-This may cause the projector to overheat and serious injury
+or lubricants.
+This may cause the projector case to crack and the

 Do not use